CaRLi-V: Camera-RADAR-LiDAR Point-Wise 3D Velocity Estimation: Methodology

 where \(R(r, \alpha, \theta, d)\) denotes the magnitude of the RADAR return at range \(r\), azimuth \(\alpha\), elevation \(\theta\), and Doppler index \(d\), and \(v_{d^*}\) is the radial velocity associated with bin \(d^*\).

-To suppress noise, windowing is applied during FFT processing to mitigate spectral leakage caused by signal truncation during sampling, which breaks the assumption of signal periodicity in finite-length sequences.
-This introduces artificial frequency components that redistribute the signal response across a larger frequency range \cite{windowing}.
-In the RADAR cube, this appears as stretched reflections along the Doppler, range, and angular dimensions.
+To suppress noise, windowing is applied during FFT processing to mitigate spectral leakage caused by signal truncation during sampling, which breaks the assumption of signal periodicity in finite-length sequences \cite{windowing}. \revisiondelete{This introduces artificial frequency components that redistribute the signal response across a larger frequency range. }In the RADAR cube, this appears as stretched reflections along the \revisionchange{Doppler, range, and angular }{its} dimensions.
 A Hanning window is employed to taper the signal smoothly at both ends, reducing sidelobe levels and suppressing cross-shaped artifacts from strong point returns.

-Furthermore, relative intensity thresholding is applied at the RADAR cube level to filter out values more than \SI{5}{\decibel} below the peak, enabling the removal of low-frequency noise while retaining spatial resolution.
+Furthermore, \revisionchange{relative intensity thresholding }{non-maximum suppression} is applied at the RADAR cube level to filter out values more than \revisionchange{\SI{5}{\decibel} }{\SI{16}{\decibel}} below the peak, enabling the removal of low-frequency noise while retaining spatial resolution.
 This reduces ambiguities in the location of objects along the angular dimensions, which is important given their lower resolution relative to range and Doppler in most RADAR.
 Furthermore, this removes the presence of salt-and-pepper noise stemming from low-intensity, low signal-to-noise ratio Doppler readings, which get carried into the velocity cube due to the argmax in Eq.~\ref{eq:velocity_cube}.
-After thresholding, velocity readings remain concentrated only in regions corresponding to actual moving agents, as visible in Fig~\ref{fig:noise_filtering}. \looseness-1
+After \revisionchange{thresholding }{suppression}, velocity readings remain concentrated only in regions corresponding to actual moving agents, as visible in Fig~\ref{fig:noise_filtering}. \revisionadd{The non-maximum suppression threshold follows from a parameter ablation study (see supplementary material), where \SI{16}{\decibel} achieved the lowest error by balancing noise suppression with the preservation of informative signal content.} \looseness-1